Complaints Policy and Procedure

 2.0 General Principles

-2.1 Any member of staff receiving a complaint must inform their manager immediately.
+2.1 Any member of staff receiving a complaint must inform their Line Manager immediately.
 A complaint can be made verbally or in writing.
 Where it is made verbally, the person complaining should be asked to put their complaint in writing or offered assistance to do so.

 2.2 A complaint can only be made by the person affected or by someone on their behalf.